 Near the Maritime Museum is the very busy Pier 7, the one used by the famous Star Ferries, crossing in 8 minutes the harbor between Central in Hong Kong Island and Tsim Sha Tsui in Kowloon (you’ll see the window opposite to the one on the photo at 4:36).

-The Central Pier 8, Maritime Museum picture is part of the fullscreen HONG KONG gallery and slideshow.
-Select the image below to see it.
+The Central Pier 8, Maritime Museum picture is part of the HONG KONG gallery: select the image below to watch the Slideshow in Fullscreen.

 All Photos From the Blog Shot in Hong Kong